Warmonkeyx2/lsba/PRD.md

   - Label (form labels throughout)

 - **Customizations**:
+  - Desktop window frame with native-style titlebar and controls
   - Custom leaderboard card with rank indicators and trophy icons for top 3
   - Stat adjustment interface with +/- buttons
   - Fight card generator with selection preview